pewgeuges/footnotes/README.md

 	Your awesome text((with a footnote))

 And that's all you need to do.
 When you add a footnote, **footnotes** will create a note marker at the point that the foonote appears in the text, and includes the text of the footnote in a styled list of notes down the page.
+Using `((` + `))` is the default.
+You can decide on what the shortcode for **footnotes** should be.

 This plugin (once released on wordpress.org) will give you full customizability while being shipped with a set of sane defaults.